npm/rfcs/accepted/0000-npm-missing-dependencies.md

 - A line should be added in `lib/config/cmd-list.js` to allow function call from cli
 - Finally, a file containing documentation shall be implemented in `doc/cli`

 None of these addings do interfer with any other CLI method.
-Although, it uses `npm install` to install missing dependencies but does not alter the way `install` works, not does it change its source code.
+Although, it uses `npm install` to install missing dependencies but does not alter the way `install` works, nor does it change its source code.

 ## Prior Art